relate-app/gatsby-source-strapi-graphql/README.md

 See more about this feature here: https://www.gatsbyjs.com/docs/refreshing-content/

+### Parent relationship

+You can now add a relationship in Strapi and have it hook up parent relationship automatic in Gatsby, make sure it's a singular relationship and using the field name "parent" for it to work.
+This feature can be used to build tree structured url patterns.

 ## Querying data

 You can query Document nodes created from your Strapi API like the following: